ropensci/fishbaseapi/README.md

 - [Download](https://github.com/ropensci/fishbaseapi/archive/master.zip) or clone the fishbaseapi repository
 - Place a snapshot of the FishBase SQL dump (not provided) in a file called `fbapp.sql` inside the downloaded directory.

-- From that directory, run the `import.sh` bash script, which will use Docker to import the dump into a MySQL docker container.
+- From that directory, run the `mysqp-helpers/import.sh` bash script, which will use Docker to import the dump into a MySQL docker container.
 This may take a while but needs only be done once.
 - Run the `docker.sh` script to launch the API.
-Alternately, the containers can be launched with `fig up`, or using the `fleet` service files provided for the CoreOS architecture.
+(Alternately, the containers can be launched with `fig up`, or using the `fleet` service files provided for the CoreOS architecture.)

 ### Technical overview